-In 2019 the InterLaw Diversity Forum, supported by the SRA, signed an exclusive MOU with the American Bar Association (“ABA”) to adapt the ABA’s Model Diversity Survey for use in the UK.
-In 2020 we solidified this arrangement with the ABA by sign- ing a further exclusive “Collaboration Agreement”.
-The working title for our UK adaptation is the “InterLaw Diversity Forum UK Model Diversity Survey”.
+In 2019 the InterLaw Diversity Forum, supported by the SRA, signed an MOU with the American Bar Association (“ABA”) to adapt the ABA’s US Model Diversity Survey ("ABA MDA") for use in the UK.
+The ABA MDS is now in its fourth year with over 150 Client Signatories and nearly 500 Law Firm Participants in the United States.
+In 2020 we solidified this arrangement with the ABA by signing a further “Collaboration Agreement”.
+Our UK adaptation is entitled the InterLaw Diversity Forum UK Model Diversity Survey ("UK MDS").

 About the Microsoft Dashboard

 Microsoft has developed an online dashboard to make the data collected by the UK MDS more accessible and useable.
 This intuitive platform enables the client signatories to drill deep into the data and to draw out information and insights which might not be possible when viewing such large amounts of data in a tabular format.
 Clients will be able to make like-for-like comparisons between their panel law firms/legal service providers, as well as to compare data over time and measure their panel firms’ progress.

 As part of the development of the UK MDS, we assembled a working group of general counsel, senior in-house lawyers, D&I experts, and law firm representatives to consult on the project.
 We consulted and coordinated with the SRA to ensure our diversity and social mobility categories are the same as those the SRA will be asking law firms to collect on this summer.
 We are working with the same supplier as the ABA, the Law School Admissions Council (LSAC), to develop the infrastructure and systems to launch the UK version.

 We are now onboarding both Client Signatories and Law Firm Participants.

 Cable & Wirless Communications